GSmithApps/hindent/README.rst

 ToDo
 ====

-- [ ] figure out how to process whitespace and empty lines in the new setup
-      - [ ] rewrite all the example code.
-- [ ] a lot of the code in the doctrings uses the old setup. rewrite it
 - [ ] redo the example code for map
 - [ ] change the verbage from ``translate`` to something else.
 I can't think of what.
 It's hard to say. really all it does is remove comments and whitespace then add parenthesis.
 - [ ] maybe get it out of running as a subprocess so it returns things more easily
-- [ ] make a sphinx site
-  - [ ] convert readme to rst (change in pyproject.toml as well)
 - [ ] push to conda (in addition to pypi)

 ======